onap/archived-appc/README.md

 In order to deploy APP-C, a Docker-ready machine needs to be available in order to deploy the APP-C Docker Containers.
 The following will help explain the requirements in order to run Docker to deploy these containers.

 ### APP-C Docker Containers
 OpenECOMP APP-C docker images are currently stored on the Rackspace Nexus Docker Registry (Maven Repository).
-The deployment code can be found in the appc-docker-project Maven Project that builds and deploys the Docker Images to be deployed in the Nexus Repository (current approach is by using Jenkins).
-These Docker Images are composed of the APP-C Artifacts (org.openecomp.appc.*) compiled and packages in the app-controller git repository ([app-controller](https://23.253.149.175/appc/app-controller/tree/master)).
+The deployment code can be found in the Maven Project that builds and deploys the Docker Images to be deployed in the Nexus Repository (current approach is by using Jenkins).
+These Docker Images are composed of the APP-C Artifacts (org.openecomp.appc.*) compiled and packaged in the "appc" git repository.

 The following Docker images are the actual deployment images used for running APP-C:
 - **APP-C Container (Version 1.0.0)**: This Docker container carries the APP-C Core Framework (OpenDaylight, Karaf, OSGI Bundles, ODL Functions/APIs, and APP-C specific features).
 This image is built on top of the SDN-C Docker Image, which contains core features (such as dblib as the Database Connector, SLI - the Service Logic Interpreter, and the Active & Available Inventory (A&AI) Listener).
 Some of these inherited SDN-C features/artifacts are necessary dependencies to build and compile APP-C features/artifacts.